Hong Kong Sevens – A perfect mixture of fast-paced adrenaline-pumping rugby and the wildest party you’ve ever been to.

-Our travel expert and ultimate rugby fan Tom Heffernan has just returned from the 2019 festivities with some extremely vital tips to surviving the HK7s.
+Our travel expert and ultimate rugby fan Tom Heffernan has just returned from the 2019 festivities with some extremely vital tips to surviving the Hong Kong Sevens Rugby Weekend.
 Whether you’re a serious die-hard rugby fan, wild raving party goer, or somewhere in-between, we have got you covered.

 1. PICK ACCOMMODATION IN THE RIGHT AREA FOR YOU

 With the stadium located in Causeway Bay on Hong Kong Island it is best to stay somewhere nearby.
 Depending on what experience you are after there is a different area to suit everyone.